geet13govind/Web-Scraping-Project-2-New-/README.md

 # Project details:

-This project is to extract all the records from the website "https://www.nytimes.com/interactive/2017/06/23/opinion/trumps-lies.html" and saved them in csv file in tabular format.
+This project is to extract all the records from the website "https://www.nytimes.com/interactive/2017/06/23/opinion/trumps-lies.html" and saved them into csv file in tabular format.

 # Work done on Project: